-The Roman city of Trimithis stood, as I have said, on a terrace wrapped around a hill.
+The Roman city of Trimithis stood, as I have said, on a terrace wrapped around a hill [image 20: plan redux].
 Its layout and appearance did not much resemble the Roman cities with which you are likely to be familiar, built of stone and organized around a regular armature of avenues with public monuments at key junctures.
-At Trimithis, there is just one broad and straight street identifiable, in the northern part of the town, but most of the others that we can identify are relatively narrow, and they make a lot of dog's legs.
-We now know that the alleys on either side of the large house that has yielded much of what I shall be presenting were covered with light roofs, or even vaults in some places, just as streets in El-Qasr are to this day.
-There too, the basic grid layout, which derives ultimately from the Roman camp, has been tweaked to avoid long, straight routes.
-The use of roofing, with carefully placed openings, is designed not only to protect people from the oasis sunshine but also to promote air circulation, causing hot air to rise and cooler air to descend.
+At Trimithis, there is just one broad and straight street identifiable, in the northern part of the town [image 21], but most of the others that we can identify are relatively narrow, and they make a lot of dog's legs.
+We now know that the alleys on either side of the large house that has yielded much of what I shall be presenting were covered with light roofs, or even vaults in some places, just as streets in El-Qasr are to this day. [image 22] There too, the basic grid layout, which derives ultimately from the Roman camp, has been tweaked to avoid long, straight routes. [image 23] The use of roofing, with carefully placed openings, is designed not only to protect people from the oasis sunshine but also to promote air circulation, causing hot air to rise and cooler air to descend.
 In the intense heat of the oases during most of the year, with summer temperatures consistently over 40 degrees Celsius, this is highly adaptive architecture.

-On the hill once stood the Temple of Thoth, which we can trace back to 800 BC with certainty, to the New Kingdom with some likelihood, and perhaps even earlier.
-Geophysical investigation has indicated the presence of a large structure on this hill at a depth of 5-10 meters and resembling the Old Kingdom complex at Ain el-Gezareen in shape.
-A Ramesside ostracon, as I have mentioned, indicates the presence of an educational establishment in the late New Kingdom, likely to have been connected with a temple.
-I say more about this in the third lecture.
-Parts of a Late Period animal necropolis, with Osiris bronze pendants and statuettes, coffins full of bird bones, and miniature offering bowls also point to a sacred precinct.
+On the hill once stood the Temple of Thoth, which we can trace back to 800 BC with certainty, to the New Kingdom with probability, and perhaps even earlier.
+Geophysical investigation has indicated the presence of a large structure on this hill at a depth of 5-10 meters and resembling the Old Kingdom complex at Ain el-Gezareen in shape. [image 24] A Ramesside ostracon, as I have mentioned, indicates the presence of an educational establishment in that period, almost certainly connected with a temple. [image 25] I will say more about this in the third lecture.
+Parts of a Late Period animal necropolis, with Osiris pendants, coffins full of bird bones, and miniature offering bowls also point to a sacred precinct. [images 26-27-28]

 We were not surprised to find that the temple site was disturbed, because blocks, and even an entire doorway, from it built into houses in El-Qasr suggested that stone-robbing in the early modern period must have been extensive.
-P. Davoli had also observed many evident pits on the satellite imagery of the site, pointing to digging.
+Professor Davoli had also observed many evident pits on the satellite imagery of the site, pointing to digging.
 But even though we knew that there were pits, we were not quite prepared for the virtual chaos that we encountered.
 Many pits large and small have been found.
-Actually, pits might well be said to be the most noteworthy feature of the hill, with many dozens of them excavated so far.
+Actually, pits might well be said to be the most noteworthy feature of the area [images 29-31, plan and 2 shots], with many dozens of them excavated so far.
 They have different shapes and measures; sometimes they are round or elongated.
-In the deepest one, a rough staircase was organized by the treasure hunters to reach its bottom..
+In the deepest one, a rough staircase was organized by the treasure hunters to reach its bottom. [image 32].
 In and around these pits, hundreds of pieces of stone have been scattered in apparently complete disorder.